 NKBA offers memberships to qualified members of the kitchen and bath industry including designers, distributors, retailers, remodelers, manufacturers, fabricators, cabinet and appliance installers and other professionals.
 Individual members can become NKBA-certified designers if they pass examination after meeting the educational and experience requirements.
 Certified designers must also meet annual continuing education requirements (CEUs).

-AKBD or Associate Kitchen and Bath Designer is a certified professional, knowledgeable in product selection, space planning, materials, and finishes.
+CKBD or Certified Kitchen and Bath Designer is a certified professional, knowledgeable in product selection, space planning, materials, and finishes.
 They passed examination after having met the educational and experience requirements and they meet a minimum number of CEUs annually.

 We at Victoria Hamilton Design are not a general contractors and do not provide contractor services.
 If your project requires contractors, consultants or trades people to perform work based on the our designer concepts, you will be responsible for hiring all the trades people involved, entering into a contact with each of them directly.
 If Victoria Hamilton Design is hired for a full-service design project, we will review the design plan and specifications with the contractors and trades people that you hire.